Audio Clips

 • Edit > Audio Clips > Split New moves the selected audio to the same position in a new track at the bottom of the project.

-• Edit > Remove Special > Split Delete removes the selected audio without shifting the following audio.
+• Edit > Remove Special > Delete and leave gap removes the selected audio without shifting the following audio.

-• Edit > Remove Special > Split Cut removes the selected audio to the Audacity clipboard without shifting the following audio.
+• Edit > Remove Special > Cut and leave gap removes the selected audio to the Audacity clipboard without shifting the following audio.

 • Edit > Audio Clips > Detach at Silences creates clips either side of absolute silences.